hawi3075/bootcamp-proj1/README.md

 * **HTML5** and **CSS3** (with a responsive design approach)
 * Vanilla **JavaScript** (for DOM manipulation, theme toggle, and mobile menu functionality)

-## ✨ Future Improvements
-Potential future enhancements for this portfolio include:
-* Integrating a backend service (e.g., Node.js/Express) to handle contact form submissions instead of relying on external mail links.
-* Implementing animations or parallax scrolling to enhance the visual appeal and user engagement.
-* Adding case study pages for each project to provide detailed documentation on problem-solving and technical challenges.
 ## 📸 Preview

 This section shows the visual content of the main sections of the website in both Dark and Light themes.